Skip to main content

 Preview the Cover Letter Template Before You Download (Word/PDF)

-Preview these Apprentice Commis Chef cover letter templates before you download.
-Each sample is available in Word and PDF so you can edit fast and keep formatting clean.
+Preview these Apprentice Commis Chef cover letter templates before downloading.
+Each sample is available in Word and PDF, making it easy to edit quickly and maintain clean formatting.

 Turn These Samples Into Your Own Letters

-Copy-pasting a kitchen letter is how you get spotted in ten seconds.
-Keep the structure, but swap in your station realities, menu references and proof (prep, hygiene, pace) so it reads like your shift notes.
+Copy-pasting a generic kitchen letter is easy for recruiters to spot.
+Keep the structure, but personalize it with your own station details, menu references, and proof points - such as prep routines, hygiene habits, and work pace - so it reads like your real shift notes.

 ➡️ More expert guidance in our article how to write a cover letter for a fast-paced job application